Is the PRINCE2® Practitioner hard?

-On average, 73% of students will pass their PRINCE2 Practitioner exam.
-This is the national average pass rates for all students across the UK.
-Since 2012 however, students studying on Knowledge Train’s 4.5 day PRINCE2 Foundation & Practitioner course, managed to achieve a pass rate of 83%.
+The UK national average for people passing the PRINCE2 Practitioner exam is 73%.
+Since 2012 however, students studying on Knowledge Train’s PRINCE2 Foundation & Practitioner courses have managed to achieve a pass rate of 83%.

 Careful preparation for the PRINCE2 Practitioner exam is vital to maximize your chances of passing and this article will help answer some of your questions.